gavinln/api_logic_server-samples/README.md

 # API Logic Server samples

-[API Logic Server][100] provides Microservice Automation: create executable projects with 1 command:
+[API Logic Server][100] provides Microservice Automation to create executable projects with 1 command:

 1. API Automation: crud for each table, with pagination, optimistic locking, filtering and sorting, and